 So here are the main takeaways:

 - Eat whole foods.
-Next time you feel the urge to feed your sweet tooth, reach for wholesome, REAL foods – fruits and vegetables, like sweet potatoes.
-Not only are you getting sugar but also some fiber and protein as well.
+Most of the time.
+When you eat fruits and vegetables, like sweet potatoes and carrots, not only are you getting sugar but also some fiber and protein as well.
 The combination of these nutrients will help prevent the spike in your blood sugar level and will keep you fuller and more satisfied than a piece of candy would.

 // Meal prep in advance so that it’s just as easy to reach for wholesome foods as it is to open up a box of cookies.
 Check out my Meal Prep Friday series for some inspiration.